-Q-CAS; the Queensland Climate Adaption Strategy is a whole-of-government initiative hosted by the Department of Environment and Science (DES), Queensland Government.
-Q-CAS features several external committees, including the Reference Group and the Partners Group.
-Dr Gibbs sits on the reference Group and Chairs the Partners Group which consists of a number of industry and community organisations.
+Green Cross Australia continued to participate in the Q-CAS; the Queensland Climate Adaption Strategy, a whole-of-government initiative hosted by the Department of Environment and Science (DES).
+Dr Gibbs and Mr Mansfield sit on the reference Group, which consists of a number of industry and community organisations.